 4. Knee Tendonitis

 The tendons in the knee can undergo extreme loads and strain both sudden as well as over time.
 Due to wearing of tendons in this area knee tendonitis is a common injury.
 Tendonitis is normally quite painful and should not be ignored.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed knee tendonitis simply click on the link below.

 5. Knee Instability